metaleap/go-ezmq/readME.md

 for *demo* purposes, to showcase how easily one may "type-safe-ish"ly broadcast and subscribe-to any kind of custom, in-house struct type.

-Pseudo-code ignores all the `error`s returned that it should in real life check:
+(Pseudo-code below ignores all the `error`s returned that it should in reality check)

 ### Simple publishing via Queue: